dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Scheduler.md

     1.2	We never create tasks on behalf of other tasks to execute them.
     1.3	WorkItems are wrapped within Task (that is, in order to execute a work item, we create a Task whose lambda function will just run the work item lambda).
 By always going via tasks we ensure that any activity is executed via an appropriate Task scheduler.
 2. Tasks are executed on the scheduler where they were queued by using base.TryExecute (and not by RunSynchronously)
-3. There is a one to one mapping between:
+3. There is a one to one mapping between ATS, WorkItem Group and Scheduling Context:
-    3.1	Activation Task Scheduler (ATS) maps 1:1 to its TPL scheduler.
-We keep it thin and store all the data in WorkItemGroup.
-Activation Task Scheduler points to its WorkItemGroup.
+    3.1	Activation Task Scheduler (ATS) is a custom TPL scheduler.
+We keep ATS thin and store all the data in WorkItemGroup.
+ATS points to its WorkItemGroup.
     3.2	WorkItem Group is the actual holder (data object) of the activation Tasks.
-The Tasks are stored in a List<Task> - the queue of all tasks for its Activation Task Scheduler.
-WorkItemGroup also points to the Activation Task Scheduler.
+The Tasks are stored in a List<Task> - the queue of all tasks for its ATS.
+WorkItemGroup points back to its ATS.
-    3.3	Scheduling Context is a tag, an opaque object that represents the scheduling target - activation data or system target or system null context.

 ### Data Flow and Execution of Tasks and Work items: